 - Make a green slime punch for any older kids using lemonade, a dash of cream, and [amazon text=all-natural green food colouring&asin=B01B8LL18E].
 Add gummy worms for a gruesome effect.

 - Wrap juice boxes in white duct tape and add squiggly eyes for a scary mummy juice box.

 - Make a fruit infused water.
 In a large jug add ice, fruit pieces (try pineapple, apple, orange, or strawberry) and put it in the fridge for a few hours before the party.
 It makes a healthy and suitable drink that even babies can sip on.

 Finally, don’t forget the all-important birthday cake.
-Children love to squish delicious soft birthday cake through their fingers and into their mouth.
+Children love to squish delicious soft birthday cake through their fingers and into their mouths.
 Decide what flavor cake you want and remember to go back to your theme to choose the color and style.

-Gift Bags/Party Favors
+Gift Bags and Party Favors

 An excellent way to finish the party is by sending your guests away with a small Halloween gift bag.
 What should you include?
 We have some ideas:

 - Baby food pureed fruit or vegetable pouches